Comparisons

 Quick Take

 Short on time? bestphotoAI topped our testing for restoration quality and versatility.
-Topaz Photo AI is the runner-up if you need a desktop-native workflow.
+FixFade is the runner-up if you are restoring a family album and would rather pay once than subscribe.

 1. bestphotoAI Best Overall